dreamingblackcat/reasonml-tictactoe/README.md

-# Basic Reason Template
+# ReasonML Tictactoe

-Hello!
-This project allows you to quickly get started with Reason and BuckleScript.
-If you wanted a more sophisticated version, try the `react` template (`bsb -theme react -init .`).
+This is an experimental project to play around with ReasonML and BuckleScript by trying to implement a CLI Tictactoe game.

 # Build
 ```